LucasLimaPinho/coffeeandelk/README.md

 ~~~

- 4. Spring provides good mechanism to handle exceptions in the RESTAPIController.
+ 4. Spring provides good mechanism to handle exceptions in the RESTAPIController with annotation @ExceptionHandler;